Why do some couples embrace the empty nest while others end up in divorce court?

 So what is the key to transitioning to the empty nest with your marriage strong and ready for the next phase of life?

-“First and foremost, avoid focusing on your children’s needs to the exclusion of your own needs and the needs of your marriage,” Hickman said.
+“First and foremost, avoid focusing on your children’s needs to the exclusion of your own needs and the needs of your marriage,” Hickman says.
 “Having children does not mean you give up your friends and the best interests of your marriage.
-When parents put children at the center of their world, they send the message that their children’s needs trump everybody else’s needs in this community.”
+When parents put children at the center of their world, they send the message that their children's needs trump everybody else’s needs in this community.”

 Anything you don’t cultivate will die.
 Children demand a lot, but you don’t want to ignore your marriage relationship.
 It is the foundation for a stable home which research shows children need to thrive.
 Many parents complain they can’t go anywhere because their children just keep calling them and driving them crazy.
 Hickman contends that parents train their children how to treat them.
 Setting clear boundaries and expectations is essential.

-“Preparing for the empty nest starts when your child is born,” Hickman said.
+“Preparing for the empty nest starts when your child is born,” Hickman asserts.
 “Your well-being and the well-being of your marriage are as important as the well-being of your child.
 Recognizing from the moment you find out you are pregnant that you have 18 years with this child, but you have the rest of your life with your spouse can help you cast a vision for keeping your marriage a priority.”